 07 of 31

-Tempura is a Japanese dish typically of vegetables and seafood that’s battered and fried.
+Tempura is a Japanese dish typically of vegetables and seafood that’s battered and deep-fried.
 To celebrate National Tempura Day, stop by your favorite Japanese restaurant or make your own tempura at home.

 08 of 31

 January 8: Bubble Bath Day

 After all the hubbub of the holidays, you most likely need some serious "me time."
 Today, draw a hot bath, add your favorite bath bomb, sit back, and relax with a good book or a glass of wine.
 You've earned it!Continue to 9 of 31 below.